-Current RISD enrollment data for FY 2019 indicates that overall enrollment for the eleven RISD campuses within the TIF District is up 42.1% compared to the 2006-07 school year when tracking for the potential impact of TIF related redevelopment began.
-Over the thirteenyear period, all schools gained students with some elementary schools and Lake Highlands High School having enrollment increases above 50%.
+Current RISD enrollment data for FY 2020 indicates that overall enrollment for the eleven RISD campuses within the TIF District is up 36.8% compared to the 2006-07 school year when tracking for the potential impact of TIF related redevelopment began.
+Over the fourteen-year period, all but one schools gained students with some elementary schools and Lake Highlands High School having enrollment increases above 50%.
 Staff and the Board will continue to work with school district representatives to monitor enrollment.